mateus-s-a/MINI-Oscilloscope/README.md

 # Mini-Oscilloscope

 Este script JSFX foi desenvolvido para a DAW REAPER e é baseado no repositório [Corrscope](https://github.com/corrscope/corrscope).
 O Mini-Oscilloscope oferece uma visualização interativa do áudio com várias opções de customização.
+[This JSFX script was developed for the REAPER DAW and is based on the Corrscope repository.
+The Mini-Oscilloscope offers an interactive visualization of audio with various customization options.]

 ## Como Reage a Diferentes Tipos de Dimensões de Som